Klara Barlow

-Klara Barlow (July 28, 1928 in Brooklyn, New York – January 20, 2008 in New York City) was an American opera singer who had an active international career from the mid-1960s through the 1990s.
+Klara Barlow (July 28, 1928 in New York City, New York – January 20, 2008 in New York City, New York) was an American opera singer who had an active international career from the mid-1960s to the 1990s.
 A dramatic soprano, Barlow particularly excelled in portraying Strauss and Wagnerian heroines.
 The 5-foot-11-inch-tall "platinum-blonde beauty" was ideal for playing the "Wagnerian blondes": roles like Elsa, Eva, Sieglinde, and Elisabeth.
 Although she worked most often in the German repertoire, Barlow also sang roles from the Italian, French, and Czech repertories.
 While her performance credits included leading roles at most of the world's major opera houses, she never achieved a high level of international fame.
 She did not participate in any commercial audio recordings, although her voice is preserved on a few television and radio broadcasts made in Germany, Canada, and the United States.

 Early life and career

 Born Alma Claire Williams, Barlow worked as a secretary, salesperson, receptionist and model before pursuing an opera career.
 She took the stage name "Klara Barlow" from a suggestion by a numerologist who told her that it would suit her better professionally.
 She studied voice under Cecile Jacobson in New York City and made her professional recital debut as a coloratura soprano at Carnegie Hall in 1954.
 Although critics were enthusiastic, she was unable to attract the interest of major opera companies in the United States.
 She did however, sing with Giuseppina La Puma's highly respected amateur company, The Mascagni Opera.

 By 1961, twice divorced and with a nine-year-old daughter to support, she decided to try her luck in Europe.
 She moved to Switzerland to pursue further studies in opera and it was there that she was directed into the dramatic repertory.
 She finally made her professional opera debut as Venus in Richard Wagner' Tannhäuser at the Stadttheater Bern in 1962.
 She joined the roster of principal sopranos at the Stadttheater Oberhausen in 1963 where she sang for two seasons.
 In 1965 she joined the Kiel Opera House where she sang regularly for one year.